Guajome Park Academy: Extracurricular activities

 Other extracurricular in arts have dwindled over the years, but are on the rise again.
-The High School and Middle School have a drumline founded by Dan Amaya and formerly headed up by Dr. David Whitman, who is also percussion faculty at San Diego State University.
-GPA participates annually in the five Drums Across California competitions held annually in the Los Angeles area.
+The high school and middle school have a drumline, and the school participates annually in Drums Across California competitions.
 In 2013, GPA Drumline won the championship at Drums Across California in the Junior Division.
 GPA Drumline has gone on to win titles again in 2014, 2016, 2018, and 2019.
 In the fall of 2014, Guajome added string orchestra and choral programs during the school day.
 Currently, there is no band at Guajome.

 Guajome is a member of the German American Partnership Program and has been partnered with its sister school, Gymnasium Ulricianum Aurich, in Aurich, Lower Saxony, Germany since 1995.
-This is an exchange program that allows students to thrive in languages.
-Most of these trips consist with a 3 week stay over summer offered for students in 10th grade or above and then the option of staying for a whole semester.
+Most exchange trips consist with a 3 week stay over summer offered for students in 10th grade or above and then the option of staying for a whole semester.

-After years of having little success in the North County Academic League, Guajome's 2012-2013 Freshman team went 6-0 for the first time in the school's history and entered the playoffs against Del Norte High School, where they fell 48-41.
-Del Norte went on to win the championship against La Costa Canyon High School, 77-36.
-Guajome remains hopeful that their Freshman team's success will carry into the 2013-2014 Junior Varsity season.

 In popular culture

 The film To Save a Life was partially filmed at Guajome Park Academy.
 The school's exterior was used for exterior shots, while the interior shots were of Oceanside High School.